lizmat/raku-all-modules/IanTayler/MinG/README.md

 TODO
 ====

-  * Allow some useful expansions of MGs.
+  * Allow some useful expansions of MGs (EDMGs are being implemented).

   * Make the parser more efficient by adding probabilistic rule-following.